Historical Timeline of Karmanos Cancer Institute

 1950

-• The American Cancer Society and Michigan Cancer Foundation begin sponsoring a variety of cancer research and outreach activities including the Yates Memorial Cancer Detection Clinic and the Michigan Cancer Registry.
+• The American Cancer Society, in collaboration with the Michigan Cancer Foundation, began sponsoring various cancer research and outreach activities including the Yates Memorial Cancer Detection Clinic and the Michigan Cancer Registry.
+These are vital for early detection and diagnosis of cancer, understanding cancer trends, improving patient care, and guiding public health strategies and policies.

 1956